This post may contain affiliate links.

 An irregular menstrual cycle or an unpredictable period are warning signs that something off with your hormones.

-If your period is very irregular or has gone missing, then my “Get Your Period Back” online course can help.
+If your period is very irregular or has gone missing, then getting it back should be your number 1 priority.

 Anything in the extreme is worth taking a more critical look at, particularly when it involves your fertility.

 If you have intense, life-altering symptoms of PMS, these may be signs of hormonal imbalance, blood sugar disregulation, gut bacteria imbalances, inflammation, thyroid dysfunction, nutrient deficiencies, and stress and HPA-axis dysregulation.

 Premenstrual dysphoric disorder (PMDD) shares some commonalities with PMS, but adds to the list of physical symptoms four serious emotional components: sadness or hopelessness, anxiety or tension, extreme moodiness, and marked irritability or anger.

 Although the cause of PMDD isn’t fully understood, clinical depression or anxiety are often involved in its presentation.

 When combined with the hormonal shifts of menstruation – plus the hormonal imbalances commonly found with an unhealthy period – PMDD can be a serious complication.

 We know there is a connection between hormones and mood, and a strong link between the gut and the brain.
 Targeted nutrition therapy to correct hormonal imbalance, reduce inflammation, and repair gut function can go a long way toward improving PMS and PMDD.

 Menorrhagia, or a very heavy flow, may be another sign of an unhealthy period.